Rock Hill High School (Texas)

-Rock Hill High School is a public high school in Frisco, Texas.
-Although situated within the city limits of Frisco, it primarily serves students from Prosper, McKinney, and nearby unincorporated areas.
-Rock Hill is the second oldest high school in Prosper ISD, after Prosper High School.
+Rock Hill High School (RHHS) is a public high school in Frisco, Texas.
+Although located within the city limits of Frisco, it primarily serves students from Prosper, McKinney, and nearby unincorporated areas in Collin County.
+Founded in 2020, Rock Hill is the second oldest high school in Prosper ISD, after Prosper High School.
+It draws its students from Bill Hays Middle School and Daniel L. Jones Middle School.